ISISComputingGroup/ibex_developers_manual/Training-Instrument-Scientists-in-IBEX.md

 ## Recording that a Person would like to attend the next Training Session

-We record people who would like to attend the next training session by listing then on a ticket entitled "TRAINING: Invites for next session"
+We record people who would like to attend the next training session by listing them on a ticket entitled "TRAINING: Invites for next session"

 ## Training materials